kunalshrivastavapune25/my-notes/Kubernetes/Workloads.md

-Jobs
+**Q7 What are Jobs?**
-You might also need to run large computation or batch processing workloads in your clusters.
+Ans:You might also need to run large computation or batch processing workloads in your clusters.
 For this, Job controller is useful.

 A job creates one or more pods running in parallel.
 You can specify how many number of pods need to complete in this Job.